 - Tinted: Not only do these sunglasses have a fun color applied to the lens, they offer functionality for performance.
 Depending on the color, they can reduce glare, enhance depth perception and improve contrast.
 Proving beneficial for athletes and spectators alike.

 - Photochromic: The tint on these lenses changes depending on the lighting.
 If you go between shade and sunlight often, these lenses would be a convenient choice.

 - Mirrored (Flash): These sunglasses aid in protecting against glare.
 While they are still effective, polarized lenses offer a better shield from glare and reflection.
 Plus, they look snazzy.

 This is where it gets fun!
 Remember when we talked about what shapes will be flattering of your face shape, now is the time to tie that in with the style to create the perfect sunnies for you.
 Have fun with finding the right style for you, don't rush it and be open minded.
 A style that you've always been drawn to might not be the perfect match for you.

 - Cateye: Made popular in the 50's and 60's, these types of sunglasses epitomize the sexy, confident female.
 Cateye frames are recognized by their thick rims that flare at the upper edges by the temples and are often embellished.
 They make for a fun addition to any ensemble.

-- Wayfarer: A classic frame style of sunglasses for both men and women, made popular decades ago by Ray Ban. features a thicker banded silhouette with squared edges by the temples.
+- Surf Style: A classic frame style of sunglasses for both men and women, made popular decades ago by Ray Ban. features a thicker banded silhouette with squared edges by the temples.

 - Clubmaster: Generally an all-around flattering style which is characterized by a thick upper rim and bare bottoms.
 Many women find that Clubmasters compliment their face shape nicely and complete any outfit.